DCS Control Loops: PID Control for Boiler Drum Level

 - Input (Process Variable):

-- Output: A signal representing the drum level (e.g., 4–20 mA or digital value).
+- Output is transmitted as a standard industrial signal (e.g., 4–20 mA or a digital value).

 - Controller:

-- Outputs a control signal to regulate feedwater flow.
+- Outputs a signal to the actuator (feedwater valve).

 - Output (Actuator):